My industry PhD

 What about your contract?
 Was your salary much higher than a typical University PhD salary?

 You stayed at the same company after finishing your PhD.
-Was it difficult to negotiate a better salary out after you finished?
+Was it difficult to negotiate a better salary after you finished?

 If you could go back in time, would you still have opted for a PhD in industry?

-in industry”, which I would not have learned at the university.
+Yes, it would still be my first choice.
+It is more applied research, and I learned many things about “life in the industry,” which I would not have learned at the university.
 I feel it prepared me well for my current and future career.

 Our workshop The academic track gives you an orientation about the academic career, tackling questions like where you can do a PhD and postdoc.
+You can find many more career and science communication workshops in our full programme.